dchacke/no_limits/README.md

 # NoLimits

 An active record extension.
-This gem makes has_many associations with limits and has_one associations prettier for Rails.
+This gem makes has_many associations with limits and has_one associations prettier.

 For example: